Signed Into Law

 Which agencies enforce SB53?

-SB53 is enforced by Texas Courts with mental health jurisdiction (Probate Courts, County Courts at Law), County Clerks and County Sheriffs and Constables.
+SB53 is enforced by County Clerks, County Sheriffs and Constables and Texas Courts with mental health jurisdiction (Probate Courts, County Courts at Law).

 Q

-The compliance urgency for SB53 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB53 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q